Brightlingsea: Brightlingsea to Alresford

 In 2007, one of twenty reserve schemes of Sustrans's Connect2 scheme was a new swing bridge over Alresford Creek.
 This could give an alternative crossing over the waters around Brightlingsea but by December 2020 no further plans or funding were apparent, whilst Alresford Creek is mooring for fifty pleasure yachts.

 Education

 Brightlingsea is home to the Colne Community School, a secondary school which serves an extended catchment area which includes Wivenhoe, Alresford, Great Bentley, Thorrington as well as Brightlingsea itself.
 Ex-principal Terry Creissen, who now resides in Qatar with his family, was honoured (whilst still in the position of headmaster at the Colne) with an OBE.
 The next Principal of the Colne Community School, Nardeep Sharma, was also awarded an OBE in 2016.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Sudbury TV transmitter.
+Local radio stations are BBC Essex, Heart East, Greatest Hits Radio East (formerly Dream 100), Actual Radio, and Colne Radio, a community based station.
+The town is served by the local newspapers, Brightlingsea Info, Colchester Gazette and Essex County Standard.

 Sports

 Brightlingsea Sailing Club runs a competitive sailing programme and has produced many champions at international and Olympic level.
 Colne Yacht Club is one of the oldest established clubs on the East Coast, with its origins stretching back to the 1870s.

 Brightlingsea Regent Football Club plays its matches at North Road in the Isthmian League.